RandomcodeDev/FalseKing/DESIGN.md

 ## Target platforms

-Although it can lead to fragmentation, simply using a different build system for each platform is currently working.
+Premake is used to generate build files for every platform currently supported.

 - Windows 10/11 are supported using the Microsoft Game Development Kit
 - macOS Ventura is supported